-- Unit Exams (20%) - Three unit exams based on weekly readings, informational videos, guest lectures, etc., will make up this 25% of your total grade. - Weekly Assignments/Lesson Plan Project Assignments (25%) - Six to ten learning activities and five of the Lesson Plan preparation assignments designed to help you in understanding the content or guide you in completing your Final Lesson Planning Project will make up 25% of your total grade.
-Mrs. Satterwhite will grade these in a timely manner and email you her comments and/or suggestions through Blackboard email. - Observation Reflection Essays & Verification Forms (20%) - You will visit 4 different school campuses to complete 16 hours of observation in the field over the course of the semester.
+Weekly quizzes based on weekly readings, informational videos, guest lectures, etc., will make up this 25% of your total grade.

+Weekly Assignments/Lesson Plan Project Assignments (25%)

+Six to ten learning activities and five of the Lesson Plan preparation assignments designed to help you in understanding the content or guide you in completing your Final Lesson Planning Project will make up 25% of your total grade.
+Mrs. Satterwhite will grade these in a timely manner, typically within two weeks.
+You can find your grade and my comments when you click on the assignment in "My Grades."

+Observation Reflection Essays & Verification Forms (20%)

+You will visit 4 different school campuses to complete 16 hours of observation in the field over the course of the semester.
 Be sure to read carefully the "Observation Procedures and Rules" sheet.
 You will be required to turn in a signed (by school) verification sheet to Ms. Jameson at the conclusion of each observation.
 For each observation, you need to find the corresponding "Field Experience Topic Assignment" and the accompanying T-TESS rubrics.
 These will guide your observation and the focus of your reflection paper.
-Each observation reflection paper should be at least 1 1⁄2 2 pages and will be due one week after each observation.
+Each observation reflection paper should be at least 1 1⁄2 - 2 pages and will be due one week after each observation.
+Students are responsible for being aware of when their observation essays are due.
 Grading rubrics are available on Blackboard.
-These essays and the verification forms will make up 15% of your grade.
+These essays and the verification forms will make up 20% of your grade.
 Failure to attend your scheduled observation times (without a valid and documentable reason) will result in zeroes for all assignment-related grades, including the final observation project.

-Please Note: If students do not complete the required background check, observation paperwork, and sign up for the Remind App by the given due dates, they cannot complete the observations and will be dropped from the class.
+• Please Note: If students do not complete the required background check and observation paperwork by the given due dates, they cannot complete the observations and will be dropped from the class.